 A quick blog post about Permission Marketing, Databases, Email Marketing, Newsletters and all that “contacting your database stuff”

-One of my favourite questions when it comes to email marketing is “how often should I send out a newsletter” and my answer is NEVER!
-Personally Iloath them because I’m busy and I don’t have time to read and read and read… until I find the ONE thing that is useful to me.
+One of my favourite questions in my business when it comes to email marketing is “how often should I send out a newsletter”?
+And my answer is NEVER!
+Personally I loath them because I’m busy and I don’t have time to read and read and read… until I find the ONE thing that is useful to me.

 Ah-ha!
 “Useful to me? you say”!
 And that is the key.
 What I do have time for is the savvy suppliers who email me the cool stuff I need and want.
 It’s targeted, it’s concise and it hits the spot.

-I know I know this stuff is easier said than done, but you’ve gotta start somewhere right!
-So because I’ve spent what feels like 100 years creating a fab network of people and I MUST start keeping in touch with them more strategically I’ve FINALLY started getting my database in shape starting with my active clients before moving onto people like inactive clients, prospects, cold leads, strategic partners and the list goes on.
+I know this stuff is easier said than done, but you’ve gotta start somewhere right!
+So because I’ve spent what feels like 100 years creating a fab network of people.
+I MUST start keeping in touch with them more strategically, I’ve FINALLY started getting my database in shape.
+Starting with my active clients before moving onto people like inactive clients, prospects, cold leads, strategic partners and the list goes on.

-On Meqa’s recommendation, I’m using send pepper and I’m categorising my contacts so that I can more easily serve up relevant information (ie: if they have staff I can give them helpful info on staff).
+On Meqa’s recommendation, I’m using send pepper and I’m categorising my contacts.
+This is so I can more easily serve up relevant information. (i.e. if they have staff, I can give them helpful info on staff).